33rd Troop Carrier Squadron: Operations from Australia

 The unit was notified that it had become a part of the newly designated 374th Troop Carrier Group, pursuant to General Order No. 32, Hq.
 Fifth Air Force, 12 November 1942, which was being built up in Brisbane.

 During this month, two of the six aircraft, with crews, were lost.
 Nine enlisted men had been killed and one officer and two enlisted men were missing.
 One loss was the result of an attack by Japanese Zeros, while the other crashed in the Owen Stanley Range.
 Of the latter, on 10 November 1942, "The Flying Dutchman," loaded with 20 Americans of the 126th Infantry Regiment crashed near Dobodura Airfield, New Guinea.
 Second Lieutenant George W. Vandervort and Sgt.
 Steven J. Pitch were killed, while Sgt.
 George R. Kershner, radio operator, was miraculously spared.
 Sgt.
 Kershner wandered through the New Guinea jungles for 38 days before he was rescued.
 Remains of Sgt.
-Pitch and nine infantry men were recovered in July 1944.
+Pitch and nine infantrymen were recovered in July 1944.

 During the month of January 1943, the war was brought to the men in the form of air raids.
 These raids resulted in little damage but they did manage to keep the men up most of the night.
 During these early months, a dispute arose as to who was commanding officer of the squadron.
 Captain Eugene R. Jackson had been placed in command of the air echelon at Hamilton Field by order of the I Troop Carrier Command at Indianapolis, Indiana.
 At about the same time, Captain Robert L. Ward was also assigned to the squadron at Florence and placed in command by order of the commanding officer of the 315th Troop Carrier Group.
 The issue was settled by the commanding officer, 314th Troop Carrier Group.
 His decision placed Captain Ward in command.
 His tenure of office was short due to the early promotion of Captain Jackson to major.

 The air echelon had welcomed the arrival of the ground echelon for they had been flying daily, without rest, since their departure from the states.
 Now they would be able to get more rest because of the crew members who had come over with the ground echelon.
 Their exuberance was short lived for the battle for the Wau Airport was in process and all the unit's planes were busy flying in Australian troops until the Japanese were eventually driven out, in February.